Preston Market Hall opens its doors

 In February 2018 Preston’s much anticipated multi-million-pound market hall opened its doors to customers for the first time.
-The new facilities are housed underneath the restored Victorian Canopy, which dates back to 1875, with huge glass walls creating an open atmosphere with plenty of routes in from the streets surrounding the central location.
+The new facilities are housed underneath the restored Victorian Canopy, which dates to 1875, with huge glass walls creating an open atmosphere with plenty of routes in from the streets surrounding the central location.
 Outside the hall is the refurbished outdoor market space and Box Market shipping containers that are tall enough to walk inside.
 These containers are used by traders on the former Fish Market as a base from which to sell their goods.

 The official opening took place in March and the ribbon was cut by Leader of Preston City Council, Councillor Peter Rankin and the Mayor of Preston, Councillor Brian Rollo.
 They were accompanied by Councillor Robert Boswell and trader Sam Livesey from Livesey’s Butchers at the civic ceremony held on Saturday the 10th March.